adrianoBP/better-wordle/README.md

 ### Share game

-When playing with random words (i.e. not today's word), the URL gets updated with a `hash` code that identifies the word.
+When playing with random words (i.e. not today's word), the URL gets updated with a `code` code that identifies the word.
 Users can copy and share the URL with other users to see how many attempts it takes them.
-The `hash` of a word is a base64 representation of the row index in the database.
+The `code` of a word is a base64 representation of the row index in the database.
 By default, the URL will not specify the word length, allowing a minimalist approach; however, if the word length is different from the default (5), it will be specified in the URL parameters.

 ## Considerations